 We will never sell your private data or information.
 We don't give out your private info to organizations that may sell it.
 We do though disclose some customer information to SAAS providers that we use in order to make the Coveralls service functional.
-Those third party companies include Google Mail for any communication with us, Travis CI for continuous integration testing, Heroku for hosting, Amazon S3 for storage - each of these has their own privacy policies.
+Those third party companies include Google Mail for any communication with us, your CI service for continuous integration testing, Amazon AWS for hosting, Amazon S3 for storage, Cloud66 for orchestration - each of these has their own privacy policies.

-Coveralls accesses your code through the Coveralls gem, and our business rests on ensuring that any code that is stored with us is protected and safe.
-The Coveralls service operates on a read only basis and does not write any information into your code—we are only access code in order to read it and determine your testing coverage.
+Coveralls accesses your code using the OAuth access token provided by your SCM, and no private code is stored or cached on our servers.
+The Coveralls service operates on a read only basis and does not write any information into your code—we only access code in order to read it and determine your testing coverage.

-No human ever reads your code in the normal order of business operations, and we only have access to your code with your express permission and through you installing and configuring the Coveralls gem.
-Automated analysis are run in order to gauge coverage levels.
+No human ever reads your code in the normal order of business operations, and we only have access to your code with your express permission and through you signing up via OAuth.

 All access to account information and repository data is conducted over SSL connection, and all passwords are 1-way encrypted, never plaintext.
 Coverall admins will never access your sensitive data unless you specifically authorize us to do so, and Coveralls admins have no access to your password.

-Coveralls accesses your Github or Bitbucket repository only to comment / annotate on pull requests.
+Coveralls accesses your repositories on your SCM only to comment / annotate on pull requests.
 The Coveralls badge for your repository has to be placed into the “read me” by the user, the Coveralls application does not access or change that file.
-When you sign up for Coveralls you are explicitly allowing Coveralls to access your repositories on Github or Bitbucket, revoking this access is easy, just click the revoke button any time through your GitHub or Bitbucket application settings page.
+When you sign up for Coveralls you are explicitly allowing Coveralls to access your repositories on your SCM, revoking this access is easy, just click the revoke button any time through your SCM application settings page.
 Of course doing this will stop Coveralls from having access to your private repositories.

 If you wish to remove a repository, click the delete repository button.
 The builds and the repository data are all removed from the Coveralls server by this action.